 The main attraction is its proximity to the famous Avenue of the Baobabs, a cluster of towering Grandidier’s Baobab, one of Madagascar’s most famous views.
 The Avenue became a protected natural monument in 2007 and new trees have been planted on the 320 ha reserve.
 The best time to visit is at sunset and often people will combine the Baobabs with a night or two trip to the Kirindy Forest.
 Our pick to base your at for Avenue De Baobabs and even for a day visit to Kirindy is Palissandre Cote Quest .

-Morondava is also the point of arrival for those wishing to visit the Kirindy Forest, home to the Fosa, Madagascar's largest predator and just a couple of hours drive from Morondava.
+The Kirindy Forest is home to the Fosa, Madagascar's largest predator, and is just a couple of hours drive from Morondava.
 Kirindy comprises 10,000 hectares of dry deciduous forest on flat, sandy terrain and is home to Madagascar's largest predator, the Fosa.
 The forest is best visited from September to November and is the only place where this formidable carnivore can be seen year-round, often in broad daylight.

 Visitors can also see, if lucky, the critically endangered Giant jumping rat, largest of Madagascar's endemic rodents and a variety of lemurs including the smallest of all primates, Madame Berthe’s mouse lemur.